kahuku/competitive_programming/README.md

 ## helpers
 Helper functions for competitive programming.
 Includes definitions for leetcode data structures and helper functions for visualization, as well as automated kattis test/passoff scripts.

+## 393-interviews
+Questions/problems and solutions to be used in 393 TA interviews

+## codesignal
+Solutions to codesignal challenges from past interviews